-To me it’s mythical because like a mythical urn, this skillet needs extra care with pure love to ensure that mythical long lasting lifespan and the effort of this extra care is definitely easier than taking care of a delicate little flower.
-So, let’s see how you can make your cast iron pan non stick.
+To me, it’s mythical because, like a mythical urn, this skillet needs extra care with pure love to ensure that mythical long-lasting lifespan, and the effort of this extra care is definitely easier than taking care of a delicate little flower.

 The secret of this extra care is nothing but giving your cast iron frying pan a proper seasoning.
-Most of the cast iron pans available in the market are now pre seasoned which can easily make you confused.
+Most of the cast iron pans available in the market are now pre-seasoned, which can easily make you confused.

-If the seasoning of your cast iron is scrapped off, then the above mentioned method will not work.
+If the seasoning of your cast iron is scraped off, then the below-mentioned method will not work.
 First, it’ll need to clean the pan properly if any layer of seasoning is damaged.

 - A few cotton rags

 - A set of tongs will do even better

 - A couple of potholders/kitchen gloves will do

 - About an hour of hard work &

 - Turn on your stove high, set a kettle with a glass of water on the stove, and let the water make noise inside the kettle.
 Also, turn your burner on.